wit0k/regmagnet/README.md

 #### Description:

 RegMagnet (rm) is a python wrapper script for offline registry framework like:
-* python-registry (@williballenthin [FireEye]) [Default]
+* python-registry (@williballenthin) [Default registry provider]
 * yarp (@msuhanov) [Support for registry permissions related searches]

 This command-line utility is designed to slightly extend and facilitate framework’s capabilities.
 I wrote it once to improve my older regparser script.
-In general it’s used to parse any offline windows registry hives during malware hunting or forensic investigations.
+In general it is used to parse any offline windows registry hives during malware hunting or forensic investigations.

---> The right documentation yet to come (When time allows)
+**--> The right documentation yet to come (When time allows) <--**

 It comes with following major features: